Skip to contents

 WCS examples

-Example of a false-colour infrared image.
+Below the example of a false-colour infrared image.
 The three bands of the image are visualized using terra::plotRGB.

 bbox <- sf::st_bbox(